-On June 26, 2018, the Company closed its previously announced public offering (the "Offering") of (i) 4,350,000 shares (the "Shares") of the Company's common stock, par value \$0.001 per share (the "Common Stock"), at a public offering price of \$0.90 per Share, (ii) 6,300 shares (the "Series A Preferred Shares") of the Company's newly designated Series A Convertible Preferred Stock, \$0.001 par value (the "Series A Preferred Stock") at the public offering price of \$1,000 per Series A Preferred Share, and (iii) 5,785 shares (the "Series B Preferred Shares") of the Company's newly designated Series B Convertible Preferred Stock, \$0.001 par value (the "Series B Preferred Stock") at the public offering price of \$1,000 per Series B Convertible Preferred Stock, \$0.001 par value (the "Series B Preferred Stock") at the public offering price of \$1,000 per Series B Preferred Stock, \$0.001 par value (the "Series B Preferred Stock") at the public offering price of \$1,000 per Series B Preferred Stock.
+On June 26, 2018, the Company closed its previously announced public offering (the "Offering") of (i) 4,350,000 shares (the "Shares") of the Company's common stock, par value \$0.001 per share (the "Common Stock"), at a public offering price of \$0.90 per Share, (ii) 6,300 shares (the "Series A Preferred Shares") of the Company's newly designated Series A Convertible Preferred Stock, \$0.001 par value (the "Series A Preferred Stock") at the public offering price of \$1,000 per Series A Preferred Share, and (iii) 5,785 shares (the "Series B Preferred Shares") of the Company's newly designated Series B Convertible Preferred Stock, \$0.001 par value (the "Series B Preferred Stock") at the public offering price of \$1,000 per Series B Preferred Share.

 In connection with the Offering, on June 26, 2018, the Company entered into an amendment (the "Amendment") to the 6.5M Purchase Agreement, dated January 13, 2016, with Eastern.
 The Amendment increases the Eastern Beneficial Ownership Limitation to 48% and extends the restrictions under the Standstill Provision until June 26, 2020.
-In accordance with the terms of the Standstill Provision, as amended, the Company's Board of Directors duly authorized the Company's Chief Executive Officer to offer Eastern to purchase shares in the Offering, provided that, when taken together with all other equity securities of the Company beneficially owned by Eastern and its controlled affiliates following consummation of the Offering, Eastern and its controlled affiliates would not beneficially own more than 48% of the aggregate number of shares of Common Stock outstanding as of the closing of the Offering, including all shares of Common Stock, and provided, further, that Eastern agreed to extend the standstill restrictions for two (2) additional years beginning with the date of Eastern's or its controlled affiliate's purchase of securities in the Offering.
+In accordance with the terms of the Standstill Provision, as amended, the Company's Board of Directors duly authorized the Company's Chief Executive Officer to offer Eastern to purchase shares in the Offering, provided that, when taken together with all other equity securities of the Company beneficially owned by Eastern and its controlled affiliates following consummation of the Offering, Eastern and its controlled affiliates would not beneficially own more than 48% of the aggregate number of shares of Common Stock outstanding as of the closing of the Offering, including all shares of Common Stock issuable upon conversion of all outstanding shares of Series A Preferred Stock and Series B Preferred Stock, and provided, further, that Eastern agreed to extend the standstill restrictions for two (2) additional years beginning with the date of Eastern's or its controlled affiliate's purchase of securities in the Offering.